- Passive income comes from investments or assets that keep earning money over time without constant effort.

 Do your own research thoroughly rather than relying on “word on the street” or the opinions of others.

 Make your money on the way in.
-In other words, buy-in at a price that is not inflated or high premium.
-Shiny, brand new purchases often carry this tag.
+In other words, buy-in at a price that is not inflated or a high premium.
+Shiny, brand-new purchases often carry this tag.

 Be sensible when choosing your investments.
 Always focus on capital growth potential.
 Rental return secondary.
 And tax savings last.

 Advisors will say that it makes sense to diversify.
 To have a mix of investment types, shares and property, residential and commercial for example.
-The same applies no matters what the investment type.
-Select strong stable investments with capital growth potential.
+The same applies no matter what the investment type.
+Select strong, stable investments with capital growth potential.

 Let go of the idea of making a quick material buck.
-Investing is a long term exercise.
-The more clever your investment choices and the less buy and sell you undertake the better.
-The contents of your wealth portfolio are long term commitments.
+Investing is a long-term exercise.
+The more clever your investment choices and the fewer buy and sells you undertake, the better.
+The contents of your wealth portfolio are long-term commitments.